 - Percentage set-asides for neighborhood residents

-What the percentage set-asides means is that for those living in a magnet school’s original zone, students may be allowed to attend the magnet school without having to participate in one of the other ways to get into the school.
+The percentage set-asides means that for those living in a magnet school’s original zone, students may be allowed to attend the magnet school without having to participate in one of the other ways to get into the school.
 Sometimes magnet schools use admissions criteria to weigh the admission.
 Race is used much less so today, but socioeconomic status and children who are deemed academically at-risk may often get pushed to the back of the line, so to speak.

 If you want your child to get into a magnet school, find out what the admissions policy is.
 If they make room for students who live in their zones, you may want to move to that zone to ensure enrollment.
 If enrollment is based on admission criteria, you may get a chance to convince the school’s administration of your child’s need to be enrolled by the information you include on your child’s application.

 The goal of each magnet theme is to promote high achievement, cultural diversity, and choice of curriculum delivery.
 Magnet schools can often maintain a high standard of education because of the extra funding they receive and the academic prowess of their “restricted” student population.
-Just because magnet schools aren’t perfect in reaching their goals doesn’t mean that they aren’t valuable learning opportunities.
+Just because magnet schools aren’t perfect in reaching their goals doesn’t mean they aren’t valuable learning opportunities.